Seek Returns logo

 Min

-NVDA vs. STX: A comparison of their Net Profit Margin against their respective Semiconductors and Computer Hardware industry benchmarks.
+NVDA vs. STX: A comparison of their Net Profit Margin (TTM) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 NVDA